Crystal UHD vs QLED Which is Better?

 The main difference from QLED models is the absence of a layer with quantum dots.
 The backlighting works on conventional LEDs.

-Samsung’s 2022 line of TVs do not use the Crystal UHD marketing name.
+Samsung’s 2022 line of TVs does not use the Crystal UHD marketing name.
 Although the processors of the younger models come with the name Crystal Processor 4K.

 - Samsung dead pixel policy